-Key audit matter How our audit addressed the key audit matter Existence of raw materials Our audit procedures included, among others, the following to inventory confirm the quantities of raw materials on hand at year-end: (Refer also to Notes 2.8 and 12) • Understanding and evaluating the appropriateness of the Company's accounting policies, processes and controls over raw materials inventory, including inventory verification and The Company carries a significant amount of raw materials determination procedures. inventory in order to fulfil a wide • Attending the annual inventory count occurred prior to the variety of customer orders of balance sheet date on raw materials inventory at the major bespoke nature. location, observing the procedures performed by the Company's count teams and performing test counts on a Ascertaining and verifying the sample basis to test the accuracy of the count details recorded physical existence of raw on the raw materials count sheets and performing roll forward materials inventory requires testing to agree to the balance as at the balance sheet date. limited judgment.
-We focused on raw materials inventory due to its • Obtaining copies of the raw materials count sheets for the quantum, its significance to the count that occurred prior to the balance sheet date and Company's financial position, and performing roll forward testing to agree all quantities of raw the significant time and effort materials inventory from the count sheets to the detailed required to audit its existence. inventory listing that was used in the costing of the raw materials inventory.
+How our audit addressed the key audit matter

+Our audit procedures included, among others, the following to confirm the quantities of raw materials on hand at year-end:

+- Understanding and evaluating the appropriateness of the Company's accounting policies, processes and controls over raw materials inventory, including inventory verification and determination procedures. - Attending the annual inventory count conducted prior to the balance sheet date on raw materials inventory, observing the procedures performed by the Company's count teams and performing test counts on a sample basis to test the accuracy of the count details recorded on the raw materials count sheets. - Obtaining copies of the raw materials count sheets for the count that occurred prior to the balance sheet date and performing roll forward testing to agree all quantities of raw materials inventory from the count sheets to the detailed inventory listing that was used in the costing of the raw materials inventory.